-LVMH drops $14.5B deal for Tiffany, citing US tariffs threat
+Luxury goods giant LVMH cancels $14.5B deal for Tiffany

 Shares in Tiffany slid 9% in premarket trading in New York.
 Those in LVMH, which owns 75 brands including Christian Dior, Fendi, Givenchy and Tag Heuer, were stable.

-The deal came under strain from the coronavirus pandemic, which caused retail sales to plunge around the world.
+The deal’s value came under strain during the coronavirus pandemic, which caused retail sales to plunge around the world.
 Tiffany’s share price has been trading around $125 a share for weeks – below the $135 per share price that LVMH had agreed to pay last fall, before the pandemic.

-The question of tariffs appears to have further complicated the situation.
+Back then, industry experts had said the deal made sense.
+Tiffany, known for its delicate jewelry, distinctive blue boxes and an Audrey Hepburn movie, had been trying to transform its brand to appeal to younger and more digital shoppers, and could have used an owner with deep pockets to help expand.

+LVMH, led by billionaire Bernard Arnault, had thought the deal would strengthen its position in high-end jewelry and in the U.S. market.
+LVMH was also making a bet on China’s economy, where Tiffany had been expanding its presence.

+The pandemic threw all those assumptions and plans in doubt, and the threat of new tariffs between the U.S. and Europe was cited as a further complicating issue.

 Last year, France sought to impose a tax on global tech giants including Google, Amazon and Facebook.
 The French tech tax is aimed at “establishing tax justice.”
 France wants digital companies to pay their fair share of taxes in countries where they make money instead of using tax havens, and is pushing for an international agreement on the issue.

 In response to the tech tax, the U.S. threatened to slap 100% tariffs on $2.4 billion of French products.